UndergraduateArtificialIntelligenceClub/skin_cancer/README.md

 - Look for other medical data sets, hopefully binary

 - Make seperate Interactive Notebook: Ideas
+	- show our tops losses, in case doctor shows
 	- leaderboard
 	- compares to latest papers?
 	- visualizes what the model looks like